 Yes and no. There are some oils it is totally not recommended to use neat but others like Lavender or Helichrysum might be extremely helpful to drop onto a bee sting or minor burn.
 Again you have to think can I get the desired effect with it diluted, can I dilute it right now, is this a skin safe oil or can it be irritating?

-The possibilities are huge here.
+The possibilities are endless.
+You just want to use something with a fat content to disperse the essential oil.
 I love Jojoba it is nourishing to the skin, doesn't go rancid and just rocks in my opinion.
-You can use an oil, lotion, aloe vera gel, bath salts, scrubs etc. What your preference is will determine what carrier you use.
+You can use any oil, lotion, aloe vera gel, bath salts with whole milk or cream added or another oil, scrubs etc. What your preference is will determine what carrier you use.
 I do like to use carriers that do not have any synthetic ingredients because anything we put on our skin we are absorbing that is one reason essential oils work.

 What are your favorite carriers and dilutions?
 We learn from each other let's hear ya :)